sijan67/Exploring-the-MLP-Mixer-Architecture/README.md

 # Code Citation

-The code for loading MNIST dataset and learning to train and validate on a simple MLP model was referred from : https://github.com/CSCfi/machine-learning-scripts/blob/master/notebooks/pytorch-mnist-mlp.ipynb
+The code for loading MNIST dataset and to train and validate a simple MLP model was referred from : https://github.com/CSCfi/machine-learning-scripts/blob/master/notebooks/pytorch-mnist-mlp.ipynb